tytydraco/yessleep/out/I_worked_at_a_gas_station_where_no_one_loses_the_lottery.md

 I told myself I was grateful.

 Word spread fast.
 It always does in towns like this.
-Night Boy lost it*.* People started asking if I was okay, the way you ask someone with a rash if it’s contagious.
+Night Boy lost it.
+People started asking if I was okay, the way you ask someone with a rash if it’s contagious.
 Mr. Jones stayed too calm.
 Customers complained about the missing machine.
 He told them it was “under repair.”

 It never came back.